danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Welcome to the first installment of this multi-part series on building a Slack application with Rails.
 This series will guide you through the process of creating a Slack application with Rails.
 The series is structured as follows:

-* Part 1: Rails new, Slack, and OAuth (YOU ARE HERE)
+* Part 1: Rails new, Slack, and OAuth (You Are Here)
 * [Part 2: Slash Command with Text Response](TBD)
 * [Part 3: Slash Command with Modal Response](TBD)
 * [Part 4: Action Modal Submission](TBD)